03.09.2025

 Navigating the energy transition in the Mediterranean Region: Contribution to the New Pact for the Mediterranean

-Mark your calendar for the exclusive launch of the OMEC’s flagship publication on Mediterranean Energy Perspectives 2025 (MEP 2025) in Brussels.
+The exclusive launch of OMEC’s flagship publication on Mediterranean Energy Perspectives 2025 (MEP 2025) took place in Brussels.

-We are pleased to invite you to attend a high-level policy event co-hosted by IOGP Europe and OMEC on 3 September 2025 in Brussels, marking the official launch of OMEC’s Mediterranean Energy Perspectives 2025 (MEP 2025).
+IOGP Europe and OMEC were pleased to co-host this high-level policy event on 3 September 2025, marking the official release of OMEC’s Mediterranean Energy Perspectives 2025 (MEP 2025).

-Taking place one month ahead of the anticipated adoption of the European Commission’s “New Pact for the Mediterranean,” this timely event will bring together senior policymakers, institutional leaders, and industry executives to explore the Mediterranean’s pivotal role in Europe’s energy transition, security of supply, and competitiveness in a changing geopolitical landscape.
+Held one month ahead of the anticipated adoption of the European Commission’s “New Pact for the Mediterranean,” the timely event brought together senior policymakers, institutional leaders, and industry executives to explore the Mediterranean’s pivotal role in Europe’s energy transition, security of supply, and competitiveness in a changing geopolitical landscape.

 • The official presentation of MEP 2025, the most comprehensive energy outlook for the Mediterranean region to date.